itsnporg/weekly_challenges/week-1/ZiaulHasanHamim/README.md

 > Requirement: .net 5
 - https://dotnet.microsoft.com/download/dotnet/5.0

-RUN: `dotnet run -c release` or you can first build and then run the exe
+RUN: `dotnet run -c release -- <csvFilename>` or you can first build and then run the exe

 OUTPUT: result.json will be created!!